andrinoff/docs/bots-ui/README.md

 > This is no longer maintained. see [bot-api](https://github.com/andrinoff/bot-api)

-This is a UI for posting in several telegram and discord channels from a MarkDown file and an image.
+This is a console based script for posting in several telegram and discord channels from a MarkDown file and an image.

 Set Discord Token and Telegram token